msupply-foundation/conforma-server/documentation/Database-Schema-Permission.md

 ### Definition

-To define permissions with actionables for the user over an application templates.
+To define permissions with actionables for the user over application templates.

 We like to define the permissions definition using: Who, how and what.